 By learning to sew, you can extend the shelf life of your clothes, meaning less waste is produced to replace them.
 Small things like repairing buttons, adding patches, and simple stitches not only help you keep the clothes you love around longer, they allow you to add elements of a fresh style to your old clothes.

 Don't know how to thread the needle?
 Read 5 Easy Stitch Fixes for step-by-step instructions on how to make simple fixes to your well-loved wears.

 Composting is a larger commitment that really helps the environment.
 It helps you use your food waste and not, well, waste it, while reducing carbon emissions from your trash.

-For more information about what food waste is, check out our Trash Talks Blog on "How to Avoid Food Waste and Save Money".
-This article also has some beginner level information on how to compost, so check that out too.
+For more information about what food waste is, check out our Sour Scoop Blog on "How to Avoid Food Waste and Save Money".
+This article also has some beginner-level information on how to compost, so check that out too.